Sustainable Development BA (Hons)

 • Sustainable tourism and the environment

-You will also choose one further option module from other humanities subjects.
+You will also choose one further option module from across the Humanities subject area.

 *You may elect to choose one different module per academic year.